Akmal Tursunbaev: Club career

 He subsequently returned to Andijon but could not save them from relegation at the end of the 2016 Uzbek League season.
 He moved to other Higher League clubs such as FK Buxoro and Metallurg Bekabad before dropping a division to play for FK Turon Yaypan where they finished third in the 2022 season.
 He played in the promotion/relegation play-off against Lokomotiv Tashkent on 25 November and won 2–1, sending Turon to the top flight.

 Tursunbaev moved to Bruneian club DPMM FC after completing a trial in January 2023.
 He put pen to paper on 28 February of that year.
 He made his debut away against Lion City Sailors on 3 March which resulted in a defeat to the Bruneian side 3–1.
+After only featuring for six games, he was released by the club on 1 June.

+In February 2024 he returned to FK Buxoro playing in the 2024 Uzbekistan Pro League.

 International career

 Tursunbaev was part of the national youth setup of his country from 2010 to 2014.
 He was part of the Uzbekistan under-20 squad for the 2013 FIFA U-20 World Cup held in Turkey.
 He then played three games for the under-23s for the 2016 AFC U-23 Championship qualification matches hosted by Bangladesh.
 He kept clean sheets against India and the host nation.